-Amortization of deferred acquisition costs ("DAC") and other balances The Company will likely adopt this guidance on a modified retrospective basis as of the earliest period presented in the year of adoption.
-The Company is currently evaluating the impact of this amendment on its results of operations and financial position but anticipates the updated guidance will likely have a material impact.
+Amortization of deferred acquisition costs ("DAC") and other balances.
+The Company will likely adopt this guidance on a modified retrospective basis as of the earliest period presented in the year of adoption.
+Upon adoption, the Company expects an adjustment to accumulated other comprehensive income for the removal of cumulative adjustments to DAC associated with unrealized gains and losses previously recorded in accumulated other comprehensive income.
+The Company is currently evaluating the impact of this adjustment but anticipates it will likely result in a material increase to accumulated other comprehensive income.
+The Company is currently evaluating the impact of the other amortization of DAC and other balances amendments on its results of operations and financial position but anticipates they will likely not be material.